Real World Interfaces logo

 Q6: "My TB-303s pots are stiff.
 Can you replace them?"

-The pots typically are a bit stiff.
+The 6 small pots (potentiometers Tuning to Accent) typically are rather stiff.
+This friction may be reduced if the pots have been used a lot and/or if the pots are warm.
 The friction in the pot is not caused by the wiper on the carbon track, but by a special part of the shaft rubbing on the case in the presence of high-viscosity silicone grease.
-By dismantling the pot, it is possible to remove that grease and make the pot move relatively freely.
-However I do not pull pots apart without good reason, because of the danger of damaging them.
+By dismantling the pot, it is possible to remove that grease and replace it with less viscose silicone grease, which makes them move relatively freely.

 Q7: "The TB-303's memory contains precious patterns.
 Will they still be there after the Devil Fish modification?"